 The FDA went on to state paroxetine mesylate proved safe and effective in two clinical trials involving 1,175 postmenopausal women with moderate to severe hot flashes.
 Side-effects?
 Headache, fatigue, nausea, and vomiting were the most common.

-Of course, Brisdelle’s label features the standard antidepressant warning for suicidality.
+Of course, Brisdelle’s label features the standard antidepressant warnings for suicidality.
 And the label warns clinicians that Brisdelle can reduce the effectiveness of tamoxifen (for breast cancer) if taken together.
 And let’s not forget a warning for the risk of bleeding and serotonin syndrome.

-Hey, no doubt, this is a positive development for women who suffer from menopausal hot flashes, and who can’t or don’t want to go the hormonal treatment route.
+No doubt, this is a positive development for women who suffer from menopausal hot flashes, and who can’t or don’t want to go the hormonal treatment route.
 I’m all in with Dr. Joffe’s statement on behalf of the FDA.
 However, I really have to wonder why Big Pharma continues to seek new FDA approvals for existing drugs.
 And antidepressants are all too often the drugs of choice.

-Thanks to medscape.com for the resource material
+Thanks to Medscape for the resource material